Psychology Schools in Mississippi

 Blue Mountain College

-Blue Mountain College offers an online Bachelor of Science in Psychology that requires 120 credit hours to complete.
-All courses are taken in eight week blocks, which allows students to focus on specific courses while advancing through the curriculum.
+Blue Mountain College offers an online Bachelor of Science in Psychology that requires 120 credit hours to complete as well as an 18-credit hour Minor in Psychology.
+All courses are taken in eight-week blocks, which allows students to focus on specific courses while advancing through the curriculum.
 Summer semesters are also available, which can accelerate the time to degree completion.
 Courses in the psychology major include Psychological Evaluation and Testing, Experimental Psychology, and Theories of Personality.
 Students also take courses in English, history, economics, and the sciences for a well-rounded education.
-Blue Mountain College boasts competitive student/faculty ratios and small average class sizes for an engaging learning environment that encourages interaction.
+Blue Mountain College provides an engaging learning environment that encourages interaction.

 EPPP Pass Rate and Accreditation Information for Psychology Programs in Mississippi